sahobitayo/sqlalchemy-challenge/README.md

 - Use Pandas to print the summary statistics for the precipitation data.

 ## Station Analysis
-- Design a query to calculate the total number of stations.
-- Design a query to find the most active stations.
-  - List the stations and observation counts in descending order.
-  - Which station has the highest number of observations?

-- Design a query to retrieve the last 12 months of temperature observation data (TOBS).
-  - Filter by the station with the highest number of observations.
-  - Plot the results as a histogram with bins=12.
+  After analyzing precipitation data, I did a quick analysis of the station data.
+Specifically, I designed a query to show how many stations are available in this dataset.
+After that, I created another query to find the most active station (i.e., the station with the highest number of temperature observations.).
+Using the results from this query, I was able to calculate the lowest temperature recorded, the highest temperature recorded, and the average temperature of the most active station.
+Finally, I took the last 12 months of temperature observation data for the most active station and plotted the results as a histogram with bins=12.

 ## Climate App
 Design a Flask API based on the queries that you have just developed and use Flask to create your routes.
+To run the app:

+Clone or download this repository to a local directory on your computer.
+Change directory to the root directory (sqlalchemy-challenge) of this repository.
+Run python app.py from the root directory (sqlalchemy-challenge).
+The app starts up at localhost:5000 by default.

 ### Routes
 - /